motion/orbit/plan.md

   * people like patrick collison, john gruber, various high influence programmers, etc
   * anyone who promoted superhuman, meteor, + influential in design community (khoi vinh etc)

+our keys to success

+* context should be addicting in a good way
+  * shows interesting things in pleasant way
+* displaying alignment with users
+  * we are in precarious territory, need to prove were good actors

 our featureset

 * news